 “Christian, Edge, and the Hardy Boys came up to me in the dressing room and thanked me,” said Taylor.
 “They told me that they used to watch me and study my moves so they could create their own.
 They were thanking me!
 How cool is that?”

-Chris Adams, Steve Austin, Shawn Michaels, Rod Price, and the Undertaker is short list of people that Taylor has learned a little bit a knowledge from along the way, but his positive attitude and unique perspective on life in general has allowed him to learn from just about everybody he has worked with.
+Chris Adams, Steve Austin, Shawn Michaels, Rod Price, and The Undertaker is a shortlist of people that Taylor has learned a little bit of knowledge from along the way, but his positive attitude and unique perspective on life, in general, has allowed him to learn from just about everybody he has worked with.
 One wrestler that will remain in Taylor’s memory for the rest of his life is Owen Hart.

 Taylor would work with the WWF when they would take their tour through the Southern states.
-The two men wrestled against each in the mid 90’s in cities throughout Texas and Oklahoma.
+The two men wrestled against each other in the mid-’90s in cities throughout Texas and Oklahoma.
 It was around the time that Owen and his brother Bret were having their feud.

 “He was great and he oozed with talent.
 He wasn’t cocky about it,” said Taylor.

-When it came to the countless opponents that Taylor has stepped in the ring with, very few met up to the professional aptitude like Owen Hart had.
+When it came to the countless opponents that Taylor has stepped in the ring with, very few met up to the professional aptitude as Owen Hart had.